 He conducted a wide symphonic repertoire with various symphonic orchestras such as the National Philharmonic Orchestra of Russia, the Orchestre National de Belgique, Orchestre National d’Ile de France, Orchestre National de Montpellier, Orquesta del Principado de Asturias Oviedo, The Israeli Symphony Orchestra, the Sofia Philharmonic, the Rumanian Radio orchestra and others.

-As a teaching conductor he is invited regularly to the prestigious Jacob’s School of Music at the Indiana University, to conduct concerts, operas and teach.
+As a teaching conductor he is invited regularly to the prestigious Jacobs School of Music at Indiana University to conduct concerts, operas and teach.

-As a composer, Rani Calderon is currently working on a large scale opera in French based on Victor Hugo’s novel “Notre-Dame de Paris”.
+As a composer, Rani Calderon is currently working on a large-scale opera in French based on Victor Hugo’s novel “Notre-Dame de Paris”.
 Written in the great tradition of the nineteenth century it includes chorus scenes, arias and duets.
-It’s orchestral prelude will receive its world premiere in a concert conducted by Calderon this summer (2019) at the Colmar Music Festival in Alsace, France.
-It’s style has been described by the French critic Jean Jacques Groleau as “colourful, of extraordinary richness, and full of emotion in a way that is rarely heard nowadays.”
+Its orchestral prelude will receive its world premiere in a concert conducted by Calderon in 2019 at the Colmar Music Festival in Alsace, France.

 Calderon has composed three song cycles for voice and piano\orchestra for bass, tenor and soprano, as part of a larger project of six songs cycles for different voices, all set to text by Russian poet Alexander Pushkin, as well as the poet’s “To Ovid” for solo bass, chorus and orchestra.